-On behalf of all our Scheme members, I wish to thank the sponsors of the Scheme, the Meat Industry Association and the New Zealand Meat Workers and Related Trades Union, for their unwavering support during the year.
+As I prepare to step down, I want to express my heartfelt gratitude to my fellow Trustees and all the members who have supported me throughout this journey.
+I would also like to extend my sincere thanks to the sponsors of the Scheme, the Meat Industry Association and the New Zealand Meat Workers and Related Trades Union Inc., for their ongoing support.